Submit an article, short update or even photos of student work for publication. The deadline for the Fall/Winter publication is October 4.

-It is with great pride that we announce the 2019 MAEA Art Educators of the Year.
-If you would like to honor a colleague please consider nominating them today!
+It is with great pride that we announce the 2020 MAEA Art Educators of the Year.
+If you would like to honor a colleague please consider nominating them when our nominations open up later this year in November!
 Learn more.

 MAEA Lifetime Achievement Award –

 Timothy O’Connor – New England Art Education Conference, Boston